RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/1-Pages Introduction/1-Pages Introduction.md

 ​You can navigate to single item page from the list page by clicking on either the title of the item or the icon of the item.

-This is how a Single Item Page for a Table item may look like (see image below)
+This is how a Single Item Page for a Table item may appear (see image below)

 ![Image showing Single Item Page](<Explorer Page 4.png>)